 Monitoring and Assessment Protocols

 The procedures below are the tools we use to assess the health of our wetlands.
 The data is collected in the field and then analyzed back at the office to assign scores or rankings that indicate the health of the wetland.
 Different procedures are used for different wetland habitats and to obtain varying levels of data.
 Comprehensive assessments are used to extensively document the health of a wetland along with the stressors that might be impacting it.
-The comprehensives assessments require more time and staff than the rapid assessments to conduct in the field.
-The detailed data from the comprehensive assessments help to ensure that our less extensive rapid assessments are collecting valid data that is comparable to the more detailed comprehensive surveys.
-The comprehensive procedure can produce scores for certain wetland functions (services) including habitat, plants, hydrology, buffers, and soil cycling.
+Comprehensive assessments require more time and staff than rapid assessments conducted in the field.
+The detailed data from the comprehensive assessments help to ensure that our less-extensive rapid assessments are collecting valid data that is comparable to the more detailed comprehensive surveys.
+The comprehensive procedure can produce scores for certain wetland functions (services), including habitat, plants, hydrology, buffers, and soil cycling.

 DECAP - The Delaware Comprehensive Assessment Procedure - is a comprehensive assessment method for collecting data that can be used to determine the condition of a wetland site relative to reference condition (closest to natural and undisturbed).
-Detailed field data are collected on the vegetation, hydrology, topography, and buffer; typically taking a field crew of four people 3-4 hours to complete.
-Hydrogeomorphic (HGM) based protocols are then used to score variables based on the type of wetland.
-These variables were developed with expert teams of scientists based on reference wetland data.
-Variables that were responsive to disturbance were scaled from least disturbed (1.0) to most disturbed (0).
-Variables are then combined into functions (Buffer Integrity, Wildlife Habitat Integrity, Plant Community Integrity, Maintenance of Characteristic Hydrologic Regime, and Biogeochemical Cycling and Storage) and an Index of Wetland Condition (IWC) that provides an overall assessment of the ecological integrity of the site.
-DECAP also provides information on actions needed to restore the sites based on the stressors that are present.
-The DECAP can be used to assess flat, riverine and depressional nontidal wetland subclasses in the Coastal Plain of Delaware and Maryland.
+DECAP can be used to assess flat, riverine and depressional nontidal wetland subclasses in the Coastal Plain of Delaware and Maryland.
 Please contact the DNREC/ Watershed Assessment Section for the most recent versions of the scoring protocols.

 MidTRAM - The MidAtlantic Tidal Rapid Assessment Method is a rapid protocol for assessing the condition of estuarine emergent tidal wetlands in Delaware, Maryland, and Virginia.
-Two people can typically complete the assessment in less than 2 hours once on site.
-A combination of qualitative and quantitative data are collected and used to score 20 metrics related to tidal wetland hydrology, habitat components, and buffer quality.
-The MidTRAM provides an overall score of condition compared to reference sites in the region.
 The MidTRAM is validated with intensive biological data based on the bird community and biomass levels.
 MidTRAM Data Sheets

 Wetland Monitoring and Assessment Program Contact: